 The broadcaster was the voice of NBA Elite 11 with Jackson and Van Gundy, but the series was canceled indefinitely.
 He lent his voice to the NBA Live series from NBA Live 14 through NBA Live 18.

-According to Playerswiki.com, the American play-by-play sports commentator’s estimated salary is $500,000.
+According to PlayersWiki.com (a Wikipedia for sports salary enthusiasts), the lead play-by-play sports commentator’s estimated salary is $500,000.
 With that annual salary, he has an estimated net worth of $1 million.

 In April 2020, Breen was one of the ESPN talents, along with college basketball announcer Dick Vitale, who took a three month, 15-percent pay reduction due to the coronavirus pandemic and COVID-19 outbreak.

-As the NBA Playoffs proceed at Disney’s Wide World of Sports campus in Orlando, Breen will emphatically call the inevitable madness.
+As the NBA Playoffs get rolling once again, Breen will emphatically call the inevitable madness.